Blog

 The compliance gap: how most firms actually catch breaches

-Most firms fall into one of three approaches.
+Many firms fall into one of three approaches.
 None of them are ideal.

 The excel checklist approach

 This approach has multiple failure modes.
 The checklist doesn’t update when rules change.
-The check happens after the trade, not before.
+The check may happen after the trade, not before.
 The person responsible for checking is also responsible for three other things.
 On a busy trading day, the review gets pushed to the end of day rather than happening at order entry.

 The post-trade monitoring approach